mangpo/greenthumb/README.md

 ### Output
 #### Output directory and files
 The program will create an output directory that contains `driver-<id>.rkt` files.
 The default output directory is named `output`.
 You can specify output directory name using `-d` flag.
-The number of driver-<id>.rkt files is equal to the number cores specified.
-Each driver-<id>.rkt file is used for executing an independent synthesis instance.
+The number of `driver-<id>.rkt` files is equal to the number of cores specified.
+Each `driver-<id>.rkt` file is used for executing an independent synthesis instance.

-Each driver-<id>.rkt
+Each `driver-<id>.rkt`
-- updates the statistic information to `driver-<id>.stat` every 1000 iterations by overwriting the old content
+- updates the statistic information in `driver-<id>.stat` every 1000 iterations by overwriting the old content
-- write debug and error messages to `driver-<id>.log`
+- writes debug and error messages to `driver-<id>.log`
-- updates the most optimal program found so far to `driver-<id>.best` and `best.s` (global optimal)
+- updates the most optimal program found so far in `driver-<id>.best` and `best.s` (best of all search instances)
 - updates `summary` file, which contains statistic of best programs found at different points of time.

 Every 10 second, the main thread will print the aggregated statistic of the search from all synthesis instances.
 Here is an example of the statistic.
 ```
+// This first part is the statistics from all stochastic search instances.
 elapsed-time:   10883
 mutate-time:    0.011061	<< time spent on mutating/total
 simulate-time:  0.848529	<< time spent on interpreting/total
 check-time:     0.058881	<< time spent on checking the correctness against test cases/total
 validate-time:  0.035559	<< time spent on validating the correctness using solver/total

-validate-count: 0.000061	<< number of validation invocation/total count
+validate-count: 0.000061	<< number of validation invocations/total count
-correct-count:  0.000057	<< number of validation invocation that returns correct/total count
+correct-count:  0.000057	<< number of validation invocations that returns correct/total count

 iterations:         89777000
 iterations/s:       8249.287880180098
 best-cost:          6       << best cost despite the correctness
-best-correct-cost:  6       << best of the correct proposals
+best-correct-cost:  6       << best performance cost considering the correctness
 best-correct-time:  6328    << time in seconds to find the best correct proposal

 Mutate      Proposed            Accepted            Accepted/Proposed